The top 6 myths about landed cost — and the reality for online sellers

 International markets offer a real opportunity for online sellers.
 Having the knowledge to get landed costs right can go a long way toward helping you take full advantage of that opportunity.

-Automating tax compliance with Avalara cross-border solutions means you don’t have to research tariff codes for multiple countries, or keep track of all of the complex international customs duty and import taxes.
+Automating tax compliance with Avalara Cross-Border solutions means you don’t have to research tariff codes for multiple countries, or keep track of all the complex international customs duty and import taxes.

 © Avalara Rev 052219